MarcKunst/Project-Tech/README.md

 Run `npm run dev` in de terminal.
 Now every time you save your document.
 Nodemon will automatically update the console.log for you in the terminal.

+## Install Express

+This project uses the Express framework for Node.js.
+To install Express, run `npm install express --save` in the terminal within your proejct directory.

+## EJS templating

+This project uses EJS for writing the dynamic pages and partials.
+To install EJS, run `npm install ejs` in the terminal.
+For more information on writing EJS follow this link: (https://ejs.co/#install).